-- a) The role of the HR Committee is to provide strategic advice and direction on the University's People Strategy, policy and practice, to ensure that the University is managing its people issues effectively, and monitoring how people strategies contribute to improved organisational performance.
-To this end, to provide advice and guidance to UEG, with respect to the University's strategic priorities in relation to people management. - b) To also exercise governance oversight for the HR Continuous Improvement Programme.
-To this end, these Terms of reference are divided into two sections, giving due regard to the importance of both these functions.
+- 1. The role of the PCI Committee is to provide strategic advice and direction on the University's People Strategy, policy and practice, to ensure that the University is managing its people issues effectively, and monitoring how people strategies contribute to improved organisational performance.
+To this end, to provide advice and guidance to UEG, with respect to the University's strategic priorities in relation to people management. - 2.
+To also exercise governance oversight for the People Strategy HR Continuous Improvement Programme.
+To this end, these Terms of Reference are divided into two sections, giving due regard to the importance of both these functions.